All Episodes

 None of this really matters right now.

-But what does matter, Sean, and I think it's very important, is that the overall drift of the Democratic Party to the left, which was very obvious from that debate and all the fallout, I think that's assisting the president even more in his approval ratings.
+But what does matter, Sean, and I think it's very important, is that the overall drift of the Democratic Party to the left, which is very obvious from that debate and all the fallout, I think that's assisting the president even more in his approval ratings.

-And if you recall about three weeks ago when we were on the air, I said I felt like in my gut that that the president turned the corner and that his approval ratings were moving up.
+And if you recall about three weeks ago when we were on the air, I said I felt like in my gut that the president had turned the corner and that his approval ratings were moving up.

-And I had this conversation when I was on vacation last week with a number of people.
+Do you see anybody, in your view, John McLaughlin, and I had this conversation when I was on vacation last week with a number of people, do you see Donald Trump losing any of the vote from 2016?

-And do you think with record low unemployment for the demographics such as African Americans, Hispanic Americans, Asian Americans, women in the youth uh workforce, and youth unemployment, do you see that he has the potential of gaining new voters?
+And do you think with record low unemployment for the demographics such as African Americans, Hispanic Americans, Asian Americans, women in the youth workforce, and youth unemployment, do you see that he has the potential of gaining new voters?

 Absolutely.

-I said we were gonna excite new voters, and we brought out nine million new voters, and they had for a record historic turnout of 139 million, and we were able to defy the polls because we brought out new voters.
+I mean, our strategy back in 2016, when Ben Donald Trump, the candidate, asked me how we were going to win, I said we were going to excite new voters, and we brought out 9 million new voters, and they had, for a record, historic turnout of 139 million, and we were able to defy the polls because we brought out new voters.

-You're gonna have the same effect now.
+You're going to have the same effect now.

 And we had 63 million voters come out and support him for president back in 2016.